Spring is Here!

 Pixie Tangerines are very sweet tangerines.
 They are a cross between a King and a Dancy tangerine.
 These tangerines are not only sweet and delicious, but they are also seedless and have very low acidity.
 They make delicious juice or snacks.
 Pixies were once considered a backyard fruit; only grown in small gardens and local areas of California.
 They were not commercially grown.
 Because of their great taste and attractive characteristics, they have grown in popularity.
 They are now available from Melissa’s throughout the U.S.

-Melissa’s Key Limes are small, delicious citrus fruits that are available year around and are very versatile.
-Key Limes are smaller than a common lime, and look rounder than a common lime.
+Melissa’s Key Limes are small, delicious citrus fruits that are available year round and are very versatile.
+Key Limes are smaller than a common lime.
 They have several seeds and are very fragrant.
 Key Limes are used in many tropical cuisines throughout the world; limes are a staple of Mexican, Caribbean, Central and South American, African, Indian, Middle Eastern, Southeast Asian and Pacific Island cooking.

 Generally limes are used to flavor or enhance recipes.
 They are also used as a tenderizer for meats or as a marinade.
 Key Limes are delicious in drinks, adding a touch of flavor to whatever you add a fresh squeeze to.
 Try a squeeze in your favorite dish and you will be pleasantly surprised.